OliverC96/OliverC96/README.md

 ## Hey, I'm Oliver 👋

+- I am a recent Computer Science graduate from the University of Western Ontario
-I am a diligent, and hard-working Computer Science graduate with a passion for frontend and full-stack software development.
+- I am interested in frontend and full-stack software development (particularly, web development)

-I'm currently seeking an entry-level position where I can collaborate with others, explore new technologies, and employ my skills to have a tangible impact.
+- I am currently seeking an entry-level position where I can collaborate with others, explore new technologies, and employ my skills to have a tangible impact.

 ## My Tech Stack